-You picked your orthopedic surgeon because you trust him/her to do the best job on your joint replacement.
-Your orthopedic surgeon will direct your care and lead a team of dedicated professionals that includes physician assistants (PAs) and orthopaedic residents who will make sure you have a great experience.
+You picked your orthopaedic surgeon because you trust them to do their best job on your hip or knee replacement.
+Your orthopaedic surgeon will direct your care and lead a team of dedicated professionals that includes physician assistants (PAs) and orthopaedic residents who will make sure you have a great experience.

-The cardiologist and/or a medical physician who cleared you for your surgery will monitor your medical care after your surgery.
-These skilled physicians work closely with our orthopedic team.
-They are experienced in caring for patients with medical issues after a joint replacement.
+The cardiologist and/or physician who cleared you for your surgery will monitor your medical care after your surgery.
+These skilled physicians work closely with our hospital care team.
+They are experienced in caring for patients with medical issues after surgery.

 Physician assistants (PAs) and nurse practitioners (NPs)

 These team members are an important part of the surgery team, both in the OR and post-operatively.
 They will be in constant communication with your surgeon to make sure that you get the best care possible, and that you are informed about your medical status at all times.

 When you arrive in your room, your nurse and patient care technician will help you get settled in.
 He/she will show you where your call bell is located, help you change into your gown, take your vital signs, make sure all of your belongings have been transferred from the pre- and post-op area, assess your pain level and treat appropriately and provide you with a snack and something to drink until your meal arrives.

 Physical therapy will begin within 24 hours of your surgery.
 You may get out of bed on the day of your surgery (with help) if your anesthesia has worn off, if your vital signs are stable and if your pain is under control.